 - American Crafts Crate Desktop Storage Paper Rack*

 - Cropper Hopper Hanging File Folders*

 Take some time to think about how you’re going to organize your scraps and then get to it.
 Don’t forget to share before and after pictures.

 Psst… If you haven’t already, you’re definitely going to want to come hang out with us in our 52 Weeks Facebook group.
 That’s where we’ll be chatting about the challenges and our creative spaces.

 Just to review, here’s your to-do list for this week.

-3. Buy whatever supplies you need to and get started.
+- Buy any necessary supplies and get started.

-Also, if you missed it, here are the links to the Creating Workspaces mini-series for those of us who are starting over or starting from scratch.
+Also, if you missed them, here are the links to the Creating Workspaces mini-series for those of us who are starting over or starting from scratch.